tjl-dev/npass/README.md

 # Overview

-nPass is a chrome extension that interacts with web sites to provide paid access tokens, both for the general case of logging in to a site (no user registration required), and for access to individual content (no need to watch commercials).
+__nPass__ is a [chrome extension](https://chrome.google.com/webstore/detail/npass/oohcmndahocfeiebkkdcbceeaanheafc) that interacts with web sites to generate and provide paid access tokens on demand, both for the general case of logging in to a site (no user registration required), and for access to individual content (no need to watch commercials).

 The goal of nPass is to demonstrate a viable alternative to ad-supported content:
-* No more ads.
-* No need for user registration.
 * Direct compensation for your content.
 * Easy to add to your website.
 * Easy to add to your browser.